Fnatic vs Team Liquid - VCT EMEA League: Predictions, where to watch, and more

 When and where to watch

-Fans can watch the match on the official YouTube and Twitch channels of the VCT EMEA League.
-The watch parties held by streamers and pro players are another great option to view the match.
-It will take place on Friday, May 26, at 8 am PT/ 5 pm CET/ 8:30 pm IST.
+Fans can support their favorite teams by watching the match on the official YouTube and Twitch channels of VCT EMEA League.
+An alternate option is to tune into the watch parties organized by streamers and pro players.
+The match will take place on Sunday, May 28, at 8 am PT/ 5 pm CET/ 8:30 pm IST.

 Fnatic